bitmonk8/dosatsu-cpp/Examples/queries/README.md

 This will:
 1. Create a temporary Kuzu database
-2. Run MakeIndex on the example C++ files
+2. Run Dosatsu on the example C++ files
 3. Execute all verification queries
 4. Report results and clean up